Amog-OS/AmogOS/README.md

 - panther launcher for start menu
 - arc-grey-darker theme
 - papirus icon theme

-#### Misc

 - https://github.com/sueperb/tasty-grubs for the x64 GRUB theme
 - https://linux-live.org/ our x64 build packager
 - https://github.com/Botspot/Pi-Power-Tools and https://www.raspberrypi.org/forums/viewtopic.php?t=247568, pishrink and gnome-disks for packaging the RPI builds
 - [Insert the names of all the apps included that im too lazy to type]

-And to Innersloth, for making one of the most famous and memed games of 2020 and onwards.
+And to **Innersloth**, for making one of the most famous and memed games of 2020 and onwards.

 ### Donation
 Donate to our opencollective, all funds spending is transparent so you know what we do with your generous donations!
-We also support crypto https://opencollective.com/amogos (we are 2 broke high schoolers pls donate or become ඞsusඞ)
+We also support crypto https://opencollective.com/amogos (we are 2 broke high schoolers pls donate or become ඞsusඞ).

-#### Alternative donation methods
+Alternative donation methods :
 - Duino Coin: `rpinews` & `moon1789`

-For crypto donations please use opencollective instead!
+- Crypto : (For crypto donations please use opencollective instead!)

-~~- Bitcoin: bc1qs0vg6a4plfqzhtg9nq0wgyltrv9ghlaymyug8q~~
-~~- Tron: THAM7LmhrsaDrQULdaKBsnKs6S537DiCAk~~
-~~- Ethereum: 0x31A1DF3654c2827E77e2426E88c9Ec22ab701D5A~~
-~~- Doge: D6zggTnSXcp6iByip71XC9qT1DdH8fdftB~~
+Thanks Guys.